Adenoids hypertrophy (adenoid vegetations)

 - Frequent colds.
 The presence of adenoids impedes nasal breathing and creates favorable conditions for the development of infection and occurrence of inflammation and infection.

 - Impaired middle ear physiology.
 The human ear communicates with the nasopharynx through the Eustachian tube.
 The entrance to the auditory tube is located in the vicinity of the location of the adenoids.
 If the child has enlarged adenoids, they close the entrance of the auditory tube.
 As a result, the child often suffers from ear infections and hearing loss.

 - Chronic foci of infection.
 Enlarged nasopharyngeal tonsil (adenoids) is usually in a state of chronic inflammation and is the background for the development of infectious-inflammatory and allergic diseases.

-- Violation of the vocal apparatus - twang (rhinolalia).
+- Impaired vocal apparatus - twang (rhinolalia).

 - Reducing working capacity.
 When the nose breathing is difficult, there is a constant lack of oxygen.
 Therefore, children with adenoids, less attentive and badly learn.

 - Frequent respiratory tract inflammatory diseases.
 The growth of adenoid tissue leads to chronic inflammation with a constant release of mucus and pus, that drips through the nasopharynx and into the trachea, which causes a throat disease – pharyngitis, tracheitis, bronchitis and asthma.
 Typically, after removal of the adenoids asthma attacks diminish or disappear altogether.